smolijar/gitwiki-thesis/src/state-of-art/gitit.md

 2. Export of the page into even richer set of document formats, including other LMLs (Markdown, MediaWiki, AsciiDoc, etc.), typesetting formats (e.g. \LaTeX, ConTeXt), office document formats, DocBook, sideshow formats and much more, using Pandoc[@pandoc].

 Documents are implicitly written in Pandoc's extended version of Markdown.
-In document preamble, meta-data including format can be set, as seen in \ref{lst:gitit:preamble}.
+In document preamble (YFM), meta-data including format can be set, as seen in \ref{lst:gitit:preamble}.
 The supported formats include reStructuredText, LaTeX, HTML, DocBook and Emacs Org-mode markup. [@gitit]

 ```{language=latex caption="Gitit: Page preamble example" label="lst:gitit:preamble"}